Digital Burnout - A Stressed Woman Lying on a Bed beside Cellphones and a Laptop

 In today’s fast-paced and technology-driven world, it’s becoming increasingly difficult to disconnect from our digital devices.
 We are constantly bombarded with emails, social media notifications, and the pressures of being constantly connected.
 This constant exposure to screens and information overload can have negative effects on our mental health and overall well-being.
 That’s why digital detox…

-• Why Is it Important to Educate Children on Digital Wellbeing?
+• Why Is it Important to Keep a Healthy Online/offline Balance?